easleydp/brew-pilot/README.md

 ### Temperature sensors

 These should be DS18B20 (the waterproof variety where the business end is housed in a short stainless steel tube).
-Despite the fact that this sensor's interface is described as 'one-wire' (that is, one shared signal wire in addition to a common ground wire), using all three wires and with a 4.7kΩ pull-up resistor gives much better reliability.
+Despite the fact that this sensor's interface is described as 'one-wire' (that is, one shared signal wire in addition to a common ground wire), using all three wires with a 4.7kΩ pull-up resistor gives much better reliability.

 #### Sensors used